 Cartographica Neerlandica Map Text for Ortelius Map No. 107

-107.3. {1573L{This city is located in the Alps.
-Some think that it has been named Salzburg after the Salt which in the adjacent region, not far from Reichenhal is dug from the earth in great quantities.
+107.3. {1573L(A){This city is located in the Alps.
+Some think that it has been named Salzburg after the salt which in the adjacent region, not far from Reichenhau is dug from the earth.

 107.4.
-The territory and range of this city is rich in all sorts of metals, such as Gold, Silver, Brass and iron.
-Here is also found Vitriol, Sulphur, Alume and Antimony {1588S has instead{alcohol}1588S instead}.
-It also has some quarries with Marble}1573L, 1574L, 1575L & 1588S end here}. {1592L{Wiguley Hund has published a list of the Bishops of this city.
-The Journal of Antoninus mentions Iuuaue.
-But Gaspar Bruschius supposes that the more ancient name of Iuuaue was Helfenberg, and that Iuaue came from that, since it means the same.
+The territory of this city is rich in all sorts of metals, such as gold, silver, brass {1588S instead{bronze}1588S instead} and iron.
+Here is also found vitriol, sulphur, alume and antimony {1588S instead{alcohol}1588S instead}.
+It also has some quarries with marble}1573L(AB), 1574L, 1575L, 1579L(AB), 1580/1589G, 1584L & 1588S end here}. {1592L{Wiguleius Hund has published a list of the bishops of this city.
+The Journal of Antoninus mentions Iuvave.
+But Gaspar Bruschius supposes that the more ancient name of Iuvave was Helfenberg, and that Iuvave came from that, since it means the same.
 Pighius writes that he has read the following verses in the chief church of this city.

 107.5.
 Tunc Hadriana vetus, quae post Iuuauia dicta,